Tailor-made Tour 19 days from £3825 per person

 Fly overnight from the UK to Hanoi, via Bangkok.

-On arrival in Hanoi, you’ll be met by your driver and guide and escorted to your hotel for a two-night stay.
-Spend the rest of the day recovering, perhaps venturing out for dinner at the 1901 Sofitel Regent Metropole – the High Temple of retro Indochina chic.
+On arrival in Hanoi, you’ll be met by your guide and escorted to your hotel for a two-night stay.
+Spend the rest of the day recovering or venturing out for dinner at the 1901 Sofitel Regent Metropole – the High Temple of retro Indochina chic.

-Enjoy a full day’s sightseeing today, starting at the exquisite Temple of Literature and Ho Chi Minh’s Mausoleum.
+Today, enjoy a full day of sightseeing.
+In the morning, start at the exquisite Temple of Literature and Ho Chi Minh’s Mausoleum.
 After lunch, explore the city’s atmospheric old quarter, before attending a performance of traditional Vietnamese water puppetry in the evening.

 Set amid a maze of formal gardens and fig trees, the Temple of Literature is a particular delight in the morning, when you might see local students dressed in embroidered silk ao dai dresses praying for good exam results at the shrine of Confucius.
 Next up is the Mausoleum of Ho Chi Minh and his rather less imposing stilted home on the nearby lake.
 In the afternoon, soak up the traditional feel of the old quarter’s ’36 Streets ‘ where traditional craftsmen ply their trade in a maze narrow alleyways.
 Be sure to pause in the market for a fragrant bowl of beef soup and rice noodles, garnished with lime, ginger and chillies, before heading to Hoan Kiem Lake to see the delightful Vietnamese water puppets.